3 Main Types of Lens implant for Cataract Surgery

-Choosing the right Lens Implant for you is dependent on many factors such as lifestyle, vision before the operation, whether nearsighted or farsighted, health conditions and the overall assessment with Dr. Jackson before your eye surgery.
+Choosing the right Lens implant for you is dependent on many factors such as lifestyle, vision before the operation, whether nearsighted or farsighted, health conditions and the overall assessment with Dr. Jackson before your eye surgery.

 With modern technologies, advanced lens implants can be used to provide satisfying results to the patient, thus, giving him/her full mobility to do the usual activities that he/she is accustomed to before the cataract eye surgery.

-There are 3 main types of intraocular lens (IOL) implants:
+Main types of intraocular lens (IOL) implants

 These are the standard types of IOL implants used for patients who are having cataract removal.
 They can give visual assistance at a single focal point which normally covers a certain distance.
 Keep in mind that monofocal lens can only correct one vision problem.
 You may still need to wear distance glasses to sharpen up vision for distance, and you will need to wear reading glasses 100% of the time for all near vision tasks.